 Graduate students work as tutors at drop-in and group sessions for a range of courses, typically introductory biology, chemistry, economics, engineering, math, physics, and statistics.

-This program hires Stanford graduate students to support the individual research projects of City College of New York (CCNY) participants at Stanford during an 8-week summer program.
+This program hires Stanford graduate students to support the individual research projects of City College of New York (CCNY) undergraduates at Stanford during an 8-week summer program.
 Graduate students serve as tutors/mentors and provide general writing and research advice.
 For more information please contact Gavin Jones at email@example.com.

 The Haas Educational Partnership program promotes educational equity in local communities by engaging Stanford students and community youth in mentoring and tutoring relationships.